đź“‚ How to Reopen Client Tasks (and What Happens to Uploaded Files)

 Below is exactly how files behave and what to watch for when working with reopened tasks.

-âś… What stays attached
+âś… What Stays Attached

 When a Client User uploads a file: